allegro/ralph/docs/installation.md

 ### Settings

-We are working on some sane configuration management files, currently, just paste somewhere in your ~/.profile following environment variables customizing it to your needs.
+We are working on some sane configuration management files.
+Currently, we just read some environment variables, so just paste somewhere in your ~/.profile following environment variables customizing it to your needs.

+cat ~/.profile

     export DB_ENV_MYSQL_DATABASE=ralph
     export DB_ENV_MYSQL_USER=someuser